Impact of Information on Quantum Heat Engines: Illustrative Examples

-The max-work Landauer efficiency $\eta^L_W$ for fine-grain measurement in the Bell basis is shown by the solid red curve in Fig. \ref{fig:eff_vs_T1}.
-Likewise, the solid red curves in Fig. \ref{fig:work_vs_T1} plot the total work output and cost of information gathering for this measurement.
-As expected for fine-grain measurements, $\eta^L_W$ is strictly smaller in the Bell basis (or in any other basis) than in the $\boldsymbol{E}$-basis.
-Fig. \ref{fig:work_vs_T1}a shows that total work output for fine-grain Bell measurement is the lowest of all measurements considered, while Fig. \ref{fig:work_vs_T1}b shows that the cost of information gathering is the highest.
+The max-work Landauer efficiency $\eta^L_W$ for fine-grain measurement in the Bell basis is shown by the dotted red curve in Fig. \ref{fig:eff_vs_T1}.
+As expected for fine-grain measurements, $\eta^L_W$ is strictly smaller in the Bell basis (or in any other basis) than in the $\boldsymbol{E}$-basis, since we showed that the $\boldsymbol{E}$-basis has optimal efficiency in the fine-grain measurement setting.
+Fig. \ref{fig:work_vs_T1}c shows that total work output for fine-grain Bell measurement is the lowest of all measurements considered, while Fig. \ref{fig:work_vs_T1}b shows that the cost of information gathering is the highest.
 These both negatively impact the efficiency, explaining why coarse-grain measurement in the Bell basis leads to the lowest efficiency of all measurements considered, as shown in Figure \ref{fig:eff_vs_T1}.